We have discussed the raw data we will use in the general introduction notebook. Now we will use bash commands to look in these files.

 ls data/assembly

-Will you use zcat
+Will you use zcat to open the assembly?

-Only if the assembly is a compressed scaffolds.fasta.gz
+Only if the assembly is a compressed scaffolds.fasta.gz file.

-If you are dealing with a 'regular' fasta file, use cat
+If you are dealing with a 'regular' fasta file, use cat.

-Finally, after using head, also type | cut -c 1-500
+Finally, after using head, also type | cut -c 1-500 This cuts out character 1 to 500.

 If you skip that last step, you may overload this web page.